pnp/blog/content/post/simple-reminders-for-any-teams-channel-or-chat-message.md

 take action for a message!

 {{< image alt="The reminder card we wish to send ourselves" src="images/blog/simple-reminders-for-any-teams-channel-or-chat-message/Reminder_annotated.png" >}}
-The beauty of this Flow is that it will give you **one-click access** back **to the conversation thread** within the team, or **back to the chat with a person** or a group of people.
+The beauty of this Flow is that it will give you **one-select access** back **to the conversation thread** within the team, or **back to the chat with a person** or a group of people.
 So in the blog post below, the Flow will be explained in greater detail,